Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups: Proof of the Main Theorem C

-The graph $K_M$ has a \emph{natural cell structure} in which each vertex has valence~$\ge 3$.
-The natural cell structure on $K_M$ also has a subdivided cell structure with respect to which $p_M \from K_M \to H$ is a cellular map, taking each vertex to a vertex and each edge to an edge; the edges with respect to this subdivision are called \emph{edgelets} of $K_M$, and we label each edgelet by its image in $H$.
-There is a unique subgraph $\wh K_M$ of $K_M$ such that $p \restrict \wh K_M$ is a homeomorphism onto the union of the components of $H_0$ corresponding to $\F \meet [F_M]$, and in fact this homeomorphism is an edgelet cellular isomorphism.
-Note also that \begin{enumeratecontinue} \item $\displaystyle \qquad\qquad [K_M] = [F_M] = \F_\supp\{\F \meet [F_M],\Lambda^\pm_M\} = \F_\supp\{\wh K_M,\Lambda^\pm_M\}$ \end{enumeratecontinue} For each $M$ we shall identify the leaves $\gamma^\pm_M$ with their realizations in $G_M$, each of which is contained in the subgraph $K_M$ and so is immersed by $p_M$ with image being their realizations in $H$.
-By \pref{ItemStarKM} it follows that \begin{enumeratecontinue} \item Each natural edge of $K_M$ that is not contained in $\wh K_M$ is crossed by both $\gamma^+_M$ and $\gamma^-_M$. \end{enumeratecontinue}
+Consider the natural cell structure on the graph $K_M$ in which each vertex has \hbox{valence~$\ge 3$}.
+Consider also the subdivided cell structure with respect to which $p_M \from K_M \to H$ is a cellular map taking each vertex to a vertex and each edge to an edge; the edges with respect to this subdivision are called \emph{edgelets} of $K_M$, and we label each edgelet by its image in $H$.
+For each $M \ge M_0$ we shall identify the leaves $\gamma^\pm_M$ with their realizations in $G_M$ (obtained by lifting via $p_M$) and so each of $\gamma^\pm_M$ is contained in the subgraph $K_M$ and is immersed by $p_M$ with image being the realizations in $H$.
+Since $A_M$ is the free factor support of both $\Lambda^+_{\xi_M}$ and $\Lambda^-_{\xi_M}$, it follows that \begin{enumeratecontinue} \item Each natural edge of $K_M$ is crossed by both $\gamma^+_M$ and $\gamma^-_M$. \end{enumeratecontinue}